coletonodonnell/coleton.io/content/posts/algo.md

 [5]      [10]  [12]      [6]
 ```

-As you can see, each node's value is greater than or equal to the children, eg. 30 >= 20 & 15.
+As you can see, each node's value is greater than or equal to the children, e.g..
+30 >= 20 & 15.
 Here is an example of a min heap:

 ```
               [5]